mathewpareles/LLM-Research/README.md

-In this library, we provide evidence that GPT-3 uses simple attention patterns to solve reasoning tasks.
+Here, we argue that GPT's reasoning ability comes from simple attention patterns.

 Specifically, we show that GPT-3 uses a consistent method to solve the [LEGO reasoning task](https://arxiv.org/pdf/2206.04301.pdf), regardless of the size, syntax, or scrambling of the input.
 This suggests that GPT-3 has an internal circuit that it consistently relies on during this task.